LiyaoTang/My-Notes/Networks/Networks.md

          ​		ACK received segments

-         ​		request missing segments - which is in gap of segments stream & the future
+         ​		request missing segments - which is in the gap of segments stream & the future

       3. Pros: no need to suspend on every segment $\Rightarrow$ more parallel